coletrumbocole/world-of-kata/README.md

       - Something where I have to type 60 wpm for 1 min of it.
  - add offline docs for all the tools I'm using.
  - create Anki/flashcards where it is more efficient than kata.
- - find ways to monitor my work and push myself in new ways (a report about my wpm, a quiz based on code from a project I follow...).
+ - find ways to monitor my work and push myself in new ways (a report about my wpm, a quiz based on code from a github project I follow, a score of my test case quality, a measurement of how broad of the language I am using, a score of how hacky my code is vs how well I used the right tool for the right thing...).

-### Elevator Plans:
+## Elevator Plans:
  - accessibility
  - simulated users
  - elevator breakdowns handled nicely